 In this book, I forced you to go through this process very slowly and in small chunks.
-Other books aren't organized the same way and this means you have to extrapolate how I've made you do this to how their content is organized.
+Other books aren't organized the same way, and this means you have to extrapolate how I've made you do this to how their content is organized.
 Best way to do this is to read the book lightly and make a list of all the major code sections.
-Turn this list into a set of exercises based on the chapters and then simply do them in order one at a time.
+Turn this list into a set of exercises based on the chapters, and then simply do them in order one at a time.

-The above process also works for new technologies, assuming they have books you can read.
+The preceding process also works for new technologies, assuming they have books you can read.
 For anything without books, you do the above process but use online documentation or source code as your initial introduction.

-The final thing to remember about learning a new language is: Don't be a stupid tourist.
+The final thing to remember about learning a new language is this: Don't be a stupid tourist.
 A stupid tourist is someone who goes to another country and then complains that the food isn't like the food at home.
 "Why can't I get a good burger in this stupid country!?"
 When you're learning a new language, assume that what it does isn't stupid, it's just different, and embrace it so you can learn it.

 After you learn a language though, don't be a slave to that language's way of doing things.
 Sometimes the people who use a language actually do some very idiotic things for no other reason than "that's how we've always done it."
 If you like your style better and you know how everyone else does it, then feel free to break their rules if it improves things.

 I really enjoy learning new programming languages.
 I think of myself as a "programmer anthropologist" and think of them as little insights about the group of programmers who use them.
-I'm learning a language they all use to talk to each other through computers and I find this fascinating.
-Then again I'm kind of a weird guy so just learn programming languages because you want to.
+I'm learning a language they all use to talk to each other through computers, and I find this fascinating.
+Then again I'm kind of a weird guy, so just learn programming languages because you want to.

 Enjoy!
 This is really fun stuff.